deepumons/deepumons.github.io/_posts/2020-04-24-analyzing-your-android-smartphone-activity-data.md

 ---
 layout: post
 title: Analyzing your android smartphone activity data
-subtitle: Detailed steps to export your Android activity data and analyse with Microsoft Excel.
+subtitle: Detailed steps to export your Android activity data and analyse it with Microsoft Excel.
 tags: [projects, data science, data analytics]
 ---

-Google gave us the Digital Wellbeing tools from Android version 9.0 (Pie) onwards.
-These tools give you an idea about how much time you spend on your phone, most used apps, etc. It also shows other important metrics, such as, the number of notifications you received, and number of times your device was unlocked, and so on.
+Google gave us the Digital Wellbeing tools with Android version 9.0 (Pie).
+These tools give you an idea about how much time you spend on your phone, most used apps, etc. It also shows other important metrics, such as, the number of notifications you received, and the number of times your device was unlocked, and so on.
 It is a great way to keep tabs on your usage.
-However, as of now, it will only give you a daily summary, and there is no option to export this data out of your Android phone.
+However, as of now, you only get a daily summary, and there is no option to export this data.

-We shall try to get around the above limitation by gathering this data from historical data that Google keeps on your activity on Android.
-This post provides guided steps to export and analyze your Digital Wellbeing data from your Android phone.
+We shall try to get around this limitation by gathering the historical data that Google keeps on your activity on Android.
+This post provides guided steps to export and analyze your activity data from your Android phone.
 We start by exporting the data from Android using Google Takeout.
 It is then imported to Microsoft Excel.
 This step is followed by data transformation steps to make the data easier to analyze.

 # Data acquisition